| Teach Yourself SQL in 21 Days, Second Edition

 INTERSECT returns all the common elements of two SELECT statements.

-ORDER BY <order_list>
+ORDER BYORDER BY <order_list>

 ORDER BY statement orders the returned values by the specified column(s).